Reasonable Space for the ${\lambda}$-Calculus, Logarithmically: Call-by-Value and Other Strategies

 Our results smoothly adapt to such a setting, as we now explain.
 First, it is easy to adapt the \SpKAM to \ccbv.
 The LAM (Leroy Abstract Machine) is a right-to-left\footnote{The argument presented here smoothly adapts to the left-to-right order.} \cbv analogue of the KAM defined by Accattoli et al. in \cite{DBLP:conf/icfp/AccattoliBM14} and modeled after Leroy's ZINC \cite{Leroy-ZINC} (whence the name).
 It uses a further data structure, the \emph{dump}, storing the left sub-terms of applications yet to be evaluated.
-It is upgraded to the \SpLAM in \reffig{splam} by removing data pointers and adding eager GC.
+It is upgraded to the Collecting \LAM in \reffig{splam} by removing data pointers and adding eager GC.
+Lastly, it gives the \SpLAM by adopting an abstract implementation analogous to that of the \SpKAM.
 Unchaining comes for free in \cbv, if one considers values to be only abstractions, see Accattoli and Sacerdoti Coen \cite{DBLP:journals/iandc/AccattoliC17}.

 The next step is realizing that, because of the mentioned \emph{indifference property} of the deterministic $\l$-calculus $\detLam$ (containing the image of the encoding of TMs), the run of the \SpLAM on a term $\tm\in\detLam$ is almost identical (technically, weakly bisimilar) to the one of the \SpKAM on $\tm$.